-At 11am men, women and children all across Britain hold a two minute silence to remember the millions who have died in war.
+A two minute silence is held at 11am to remember the people who have died in wars.

-The silence is usually observed at war memorials, cenotaphs, religious services and shopping centres throughout the country.
+There are usually ceremonies at war memorials, cenotaphs and churches throughout the country.

-The Royal Family, along with top politicians and religious leaders, gather at The Cenotaph in Whitehall, London, for a service.
+The Royal Family and top politicians gather at The Cenotaph in Whitehall, London, for a memorial service.

-But now, this anniversary is used to remember all the people who've died in wars since World War I.
+The anniversary is used to remember all the people who have died in wars, not just World War One.

-This includes World War II, the Falklands War, the Gulf War, and conflicts in Afghanistan and Iraq.
+This includes World War Two, the Falklands War, the Gulf War, and conflicts in Afghanistan and Iraq.